 - Makes nice thick fritters unlike some batters that are thin and spread across the pan during frying

-Key ingredients and substitutions:
+Key ingredients and substitutions

 Peas - This recipe uses frozen peas because they are so easy to keep on hand at all times.
 You can absolutely use fresh peas if you are lucky enough to have a crop from the garden.

-Self raising flour - If you don't have self raising to hand, you can use the same amount of plain flour and add ½ teaspoon of baking powder
+Self raising flour - If you don't have self raising to hand, you can use the same amount of plain flour and add ½ teaspoon of baking powder.

 Oil - If you have a non-stick pan, you can use the smallest drop of oil.
-Alternatively you can wipe the pan out with kitchen paper once the oil has been heated
+Alternatively you can wipe the pan out with kitchen paper once the oil has been heated.

-How to make pea fritters - Quick summary:
+How to make pea fritters - Quick summary

 - Whizz together half the defrosted peas and chopped spring onions in a food processer.
-We will add the other half of the peas at the end to provide some texture
+We will add the other half of the peas at the end to provide some texture.

-- Add the two eggs and whiz again
+- Add the two eggs and whiz again.

 - Mix together the flour and the remaining dry ingredients and add to the food processor with the mashed peas and spring onions.
 Whizz until you have a smooth batter.
-Stir in the remaining peas
+Stir in the remaining peas but don't blend it again, we want the second addition of peas to remain whole.

-Top tips:
+Top tips

 - Use two spoons to roughly shape each mound of batter into a flattish circle